Universal Time-Entanglement Trade-off in Open Quantum Systems: Many-Body Random Lindbladians

 which decays exponentially with $n$.
 It thus follows from \cref{eqn:Haar_Random_Bound} that the instantaneous rate of change in fidelity between a Haar random state and the steady state is decaying {\it exponentially} in the number of copies $n$.
 However, by construction, the dissipative gap in this system is independent of $n$, suggesting no slow down with increasing system size.
 This lack of slow down is however consistent with the larger prefactor in our more general bound in \cref{eqn:the_bound}.

-This example shows that there are situations where the general bound in \cref{eqn:the_bound} is approximately tight, i.e. the large prefactor that grows with system size can be realized.
-For this case, the large discrepancy between this result and the prediction for a Haar-random state can be attributed to the highly structured form of the Lindbladian.
+This example shows that a general bound must have a prefactor that grows with $N$ at least as $\mathcal{O}(N/\log(N))$.
+The large deviation between this example and the Haar random models can be attributed to the highly structured form of the Lindbladian.
 Stated succinctly, the eigenvectors of the Lindbladian are now very far from being related to Haar-random states.
-All of the eigenvectors of \cref{eqn:Structured_Lindbladian} are completely unentangled between copies, and so approximating them with a Haar random state is unsuccessful, hence the apparent discrepancy.
-The true bound [c.f.~\cref{eqn:the_bound}] gives a prefactor of $\mathcal{O}(N^2)$.
-Based on the example above, a tight prefactor must be at least $\mathcal{O}(N/\log(N))$.
-However, we know that for random Lindbladians, the prefactor appears to be $\mathcal{O}(N^0)$.
+All of the eigenvectors of \cref{eqn:Structured_Lindbladian}are completely unentangled between copies, and so approximating them with a Haar random state is unsuccessful.